-- (a) at the request or with the consent of the diplomatic or consular authorities of the Party concerned; - (b) where peace and ordre public of the port or on shore have been affected or the public security disturbed through activities on the vessel or as a consequence thereof; - (c) where those involved in the matter are not members of the crew.
+- (a) at the request or with the consent of the diplomatic or consular authorities of the Party concerned; - (b) where peace and public order of the port or on shore have been affected or the public security disturbed through activities on the vessel or as a consequence thereof; - (c) where those involved in the matter are not members of the crew.

-3. This Article does not restrict the rights of any Party to enforce its regulations concerning port state control, immigration, customs, public health, protection of life, safety of vessels and security within ports, dangerous cargoes and pollution of the environment.
+3. This Article does not restrict the rights of a Party to enforce its domestic laws, rules and regulations concerning port state control, immigration, customs, public health, protection of life, safety of vessels and security within ports, dangerous cargoes and pollution of the environment.